lollipopman/coproc-blog-post/README.md

 sys     0m0.017s
 ```

-Parsing a 336Kib json file is pretty quick with `jq` but for every
+Parsing a 336KiB json file is pretty quick with `jq`, but for every
-repeated short code in our input we our repeating our work even though
+repeated short code in our input we our repeating our work, even though
-we know the result.
+we know the result!
 So how can we memoize those repeated function calls
 to `short-code-emoji`?

 ## Bash Functions Are Wacky!